etcd-io/etcd/Documentation/dev-guide/local_cluster.md

+---
-# Set up a local cluster
+title: Set up a local cluster
+---

 For testing and development deployments, the quickest and easiest way is to configure a local cluster.
 For a production deployment, refer to the [clustering][clustering] section.